sneakin/MrRobOboto/README.md

 Loot Disk
 ---

-A Mr. Rob Oboto loot disk can be created by copying the contents of this repository to "$MINECRAFT/saves/$WORLD/opencomputers/loot/MrRobOboto" if you're setting this up on your client or "$MINECRAFT_SERVER/opencomputers/loot/MrRobOboto" for a server.
-Then add a line to "$MINECRAFT/saves/$WORLD/opencomputers/loot/loot.properties" for a client that reads:
+A Mr. Rob Oboto loot disk can be created by copying the contents of this repository to `$MINECRAFT/saves/$WORLD/opencomputers/loot/MrRobOboto` if you're setting this up on your client or `$MINECRAFT_SERVER/opencomputers/loot/MrRobOboto` for a server.
+Then add a line to `$MINECRAFT/saves/$WORLD/opencomputers/loot/loot.properties` for a client that reads:

     MrRobOboto=Mr. Rob Oboto:1:dyeBlue

-Now you can obtain a Mr. Rob Oboto disk in dungeons or in creative mode.
-For a server, adjust the path as for the directory.
+Now you can obtain a read only Mr. Rob Oboto disk in dungeons or in creative mode.
+For a server, adjust the path as for the disk's directory.

+Usage
+---

+Mr. Rob Oboto comes with many many commands.
+Look inside `./bin/`.
+Each supports a `-help` argument that prints out a description and list of arguments.
+Most commands are robot related while some manage a coordinator and others are for fun.
+A few commands also provide background services.
+These have `rc` scripts to automatically start them upon boot.